nimdone/nimdone-88471/src/pages/index.md

         content: >
           ##### **Seamless switching between PDFs associated with a project.
-          Highlight the text, image or table on the PDF and nimdone will import it on to the slide with the citation**
+          Highlight the text, image or table on the PDF and nimdone will import it on to the slide outline along with the citation**
         actions: []
       - title: Slide view
         image: images/Picture8.png